 The MapR Converged Community Edition is an integrated platform consisting of Apache Hadoop, an event streaming system, a NoSQL database, and a distributed POSIX file system.
 It includes the latest innovations from the Hadoop 2.X and open source communities such as Apache HBase™, Apache Storm™, Apache Pig, Apache Hive™, Apache Mahout™, YARN, Apache Sqoop™, Apache Flume™, and more.
 It also delivers high performance, real-time operations with MapR-DB, MapR Streams, and MapR-FS.

-MapR Converged Community Edition (MapR CE) is a free edition of the MapR Converged Data Platform with community forum support for unlimited production use.
+MapR Converged Community Edition (MapR CE) is a free edition of the MapR Converged Data Platform, with usage restrictions specified in the MapR End User License Agreement, and with community forum support.
 This free version includes Apache Hadoop, Apache Spark™, MapR-DB (NoSQL database), MapR Streams (event streaming), and MapR-FS (POSIX file system).
 MapR CE enables distributed processing of large data sets across a cluster of servers.
-MapR delivers a proven platform that supports a broad set of mission-critical and real-time production uses.
+MapR delivers a proven platform that supports a broad set of large-scale, real-time applications.

 If you seek enterprise-grade business continuity capabilities, please see the Apache Hadoop in the MapR Converged Data Platform data sheet, the MapR-DB data sheet, and the MapR Streams data sheet for more information.